daronphang/programming-resources/caching/CDN/scheduling-modules/HTTPDNS.md

 Due to the diverse policies of ISPs, clients may be unable to access the nearest or optimal points of presence (POPs) based on the resolution results of local DNS servers.

 In contrast, HTTPDNS can obtain the real IP address of a client and then provide the most accurate resolution result based on the IP address.
-This allows the client to access the nearest POP.
+This allows the client to access the nearest PoP.
 If any exceptions occur, DNS requests can still be sent to the ISP's local DNS over the DNS protocol.

 ### Low latency